 When a loved one passes away, the family members have what sometimes seems like an overwhelming task of winding up the affairs and trying to move forward.
 Many times probating the deceased’s Will is part of that process.
 In this article we will discuss generally how to probate a Will in Texas.
-If you have questions about how to probate a Will in the Austin and Pflugerville areas, contact Austin probate lawyer Farren Smith for a consultation.
+If you have questions about how to probate a Will in the Austin and Pflugerville areas, contact Austin probate lawyer Farren Sheehan for a consultation.

 As we have discussed in other articles, probate is essentially proving a Will in order to wind up the business affairs of a person who has passed away and distribute the estate.
 The probate process is handled in court.
 Usually family members hire a probate attorney to help them through the court process.
 The probate will generally occur in the county where the decedent lived.
 For example, if the decedent lived in Austin the probate should be brought in a Travis County court.